kevinmcain/boggle-app/README.md

 1. Though recursion is not allowed in production, it is okay for this challenge
 2. Words using a given letter more than once renders a negative response
+3. No auth user or auth concerns are necessary